HIV- is a term that almost everybody must’ve heard of, but only a few know the exact meaning of. But what does HIV positive mean?

 It would be unrealistic to ask someone not to have any sexual relationship with someone during the whole course of treatment for HIV.
 So the better option is to ensure you are free from any risk of transmitting the virus to your partner while having sex.

-The first thing you must do before having any sexual relationship with anyone is informed your partner about your condition.
+The first thing you must do before having any sexual relationship with anyone is to inform your partner about your condition.
 They deserve to know something this important before moving forward.
 It is then up to your partner if they still want to have intercourse with you.

 To ensure you don’t accidentally spread the virus to your partner while having intercourse, get Antiretroviral Therapy or ART, which helps lower the amount of HIV in your body.